Klingebeil/homepage/wiki/Design Notes/post-its.md

 >
 > They also create an artificial barrier between the facilitator or designer and the impact you can have by doing work.
 Services are not made of post-it notes, they're made of data, interfaces and people.
 It also gives designers the illusion of control over a process of brainstorm but again, that's not action.
 That's not what a designer is capable of.
 There are other processes we can take, other ways to do things.

- —  Alexandra Deschamps-Sonsino.
-(2020) ‘Creating a Culture of Innovation’. *apress*
+ —  Deschamps-Sonsino (2020).
+‘Creating a Culture of Innovation’. *apress*

 ---